 Jack Cade was the leader of a rebellion that began in Kent and elsewhere in the south east of England.
-The rebels' grievances were directed at the king's councillors who were using their influence on the king for their own gains.
+The rebels' grievances were directed at King Henry's councillors who were using their influence on the king for their own gains.

 The rebels under the command of Jack Cade defeated a section of King Henry's army at Sevenoaks and entered London.
 The rebels ransacked the city and after crossing London Bridge to the south were prevented crossing back to the north by angry Londoners.
 The rebels were defeated and fled.

 After the defeat of the rebels in London Jack Cade fled but was pursued.
 He was caught and killed while resisting arrest.

 Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.
 Built using the popular game development tool Unity 3D, these reconstructions will run in the most of the popular web browsers on your desktop or laptop computer.

 Uncover the lives of the hundreds of kings, queens, lords, ladies, barons, earls, archbishops and rebels who made the medieval people an exciting period of history to live through.

 Selection of references used:

 1. H.T.
 Evans, Wales and the Ware of the Roses, ISBN:ISBN-0-905-778-278